Deep Hedging with Options Using the Implied Volatility Surface: Conclusion

-Backtests using historical data and various levels of transaction costs show that the reinforcement learning hedging performance is robust to diverse market conditions.
-They confirm that deep hedging with options using the implied volatility surface is a sound and practically applicable hedging approach.
+Out-of-sample backtests using historical data and various levels of transaction costs show that the reinforcement learning hedging performance is robust to diverse market conditions and superior to that of benchmarks in terms of downside risk management, on top of providing superior profitability.
+Such tests highlight the importance of information embedded in implied volatility surfaces.
+This confirms that deep hedging with options using the implied volatility surface is a sound and practically applicable hedging approach.